vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/container-networking-network-policy.md

    			- containerPort: 8080
    ```

-1. Deploy echoserver in the team-a namespace.
+1. Deploy the manifest in the team-a namespace.

    ```
    kubectl apply -f echoserver.yaml